chinchang/kalu/README.md

 - No need to press ENTER to see your result.
 Keep typing.
 - Always see your previous calculations
-- Use your previous results easily (TODO)
+- Use your previous results by just tapping them

 License